Alluxio/documentation/docs/en/contributor/Building-Alluxio-From-Source.md

----
-layout: global
-title: Building Alluxio From Source
-nickname: Building Alluxio From Source
+# Building Alluxio From Source
-group: Contributor Resources
-priority: 0
----

 This guide describes how to clone the Alluxio repository, compile the source code, and run tests in your environment.

-* Table of Contents
-{:toc}

 ## Required Software